vman/vman/README.md

 Hi there 👋

-I have been involed in the Microsoft cloud space for over 9 years now.
+I have been involed in the Microsoft cloud space for over 11 years now.
 Mainly focused on Microsoft 365 and Microsoft Azure.
-I love being part of the PnP community and doing my small bit of contributing back to it.
+I love being part of the community and doing my small bit of contributing back to it.
 Feel free to connect with me if you want to talk tech.

 📓 [Blog](https://www.vrdmn.com/)